What to expect on a typical Sunday

 What happens in worship?
 We gather with God’s people.
 We confess our sins and hear God’s promise of forgiveness.
 We communicate our joys, concerns, praise and thanksgiving with God through prayer and song.
 We hear about what God has done through reading from Scripture and through preaching.
 We are fed by God’s meal of bread and wine.
 We commit ourselves to serving God as we leave worship.

 I’ve heard that Lutherans like to drink coffee.
 Will you have coffee?
-Between the two worship services during the school year, and after the worship service during the summer, we invite you to join us for a cup of coffee or tea or lemonade and a donut (or ice cream sundaes after worship on Thursday nights in the summer!).
+Between the two worship services during the school year, and after the worship service during the summer, we invite you to join us for a cup of coffee or tea or lemonade and a donut (or sometimes even ice cream sundaes after worship on Thursday nights in the summer!).
 A casual, friendly atmosphere lets visitors and guests interact and socialize with others in the congregation.